 A Full Sensor Trim is a two point process in which two accurate end-point pressures are applied and all output are linearized between them.
-To perform a full sensor trim you must first set the sensor zero by removing any sources of pressure from the sensor and issuing the command to set the zero point, then you must apply an accurately known pressure close to the full scale pressure range value to the input port and issue the set FSPR, the sensor will limit the adjustment to the maximum allowed and you must perform the trim procedure several times to finally reach the trim points desired.
+To perform a full sensor trim you must first set the sensor zero by removing any sources of pressure from the sensor and issuing the command to set the zero point, then you must apply an accurately known pressure close to the full scale pressure range value to the input port and issue the set FSPR command.
+If either the zero or FSPR (full scale pressure reading), reading differs from the expected value by more than three percent (3%) in the case of the Zero or five percent (5%) in the case of the FSPR, the sensor will limit the adjustment to the maximum allowed and you must perform the trim procedure several times to finally reach the trim point desired.
 You must always set the zero trim point first, see the previous section, as its adjustment will shift the upper trim point by moving it to maintain the transmitter's characterization slope.
 Once the Zero trim has been performed, continue on to the Gain trim to complete the full sensor trim.

 - 1. From the Online Menu, select 1 Device Setup. - 2.
-From the Device Setup menu, select 2 Diagnostics & Service. - 3.
-From the Diagnostics & Service menu, select 3 Calibrate. - 4.
-From the Calibrate menu, select 3 Gain Trim. - 5.
+From the Device Setup menu, select 2 Diag/Service. - 3.
+From the Diag/Service menu, select 4 Config Sensor. - 4.
+From the Config Sensor menu, select 4 Trim Sensor. - 5.
+From the Trim Sensor menu, select 3 Gain Trim. - 6.
 Follow the on-line instructions.